 Tall-Kneeling Kettlebell Halo:

 1/2 Kneeling Kettlebell Halo:

 All of the above are just some examples.
 There are countless ways to challenge your balance and stability in kneeling positions like these.
-The important thing is learning to challenge your central stability and body awareness at a more fundamental level before we move up to doing it on your feet.
+The important thing is learning to challenge your central stability and body awareness at a more fundamental level before we move up to doing it on our feet.

-We’re not done with balance training yet (far from it!), but we’ll stop there for now.
+We are not done with balance training yet (far from it!), but we’ll stop there for now.
 Next week, I’ll talk about how proper functional strength, power, endurance, and mobility training is the next step to better balance.